prioritizr/aoh/README.md

 we can see that these classes correspond to caves and other subterranean environments.
-Although failing to account for such habitats could potentially be an issue, here we will assume that accounting for the species’ non-subterranean habitat types is sufficient to describe their spatial distribution (similar to [Ficetola *et al.*
+Although failing to account for such habitats could potentially be an issue, here we will assume that accounting for the species’ non-subterranean habitats is sufficient to describe their spatial distribution (similar to [Ficetola *et al.*
 2015](https://doi.org/10.1111/ddi.12296)).